 The Information Commissioner cannot award compensation, even if he believes an organisation has broken the law.
-So consumers may first ask directly for compensation, and if you don’t agree they can take it to the small claims court (accompanied by their ‘no win, no fee’ solicitor).
+So consumers may first ask directly for compensation, and if the organisation don’t agree the consumer can take it to the small claims court (accompanied by their ‘no win, no fee’ solicitor).

-If you lose, your company will have a County Court Judgement against it (see John Lewis Plc vs Mansfield).
+If the organisation loses, it will have a County Court Judgement against it (see John Lewis Plc vs Mansfield).

 The compensation amounts are likely to be small, the real issue is the damage a County Court Judgement does to your credit rating and the embarrassment it causes your brand.
 Losing two or three data protection breaches in court will quickly erode trust in your name.